invictus-ir/Microsoft-Extractor-Suite/README.md

 - `Get-Groups` - Collect all groups in the organization including details such as group ID and display name
 - `Get-GroupMembers` - Collect all members of each group and their relevant details
 - `Get-DynamicGroups` - Collect all dynamic groups and their membership rules

+### Role Management
+- `Get-PIMAssignments` - Generates a report of all Privileged Identity Management (PIM) role assignments in Entra ID.
+- `Get-AllRoleActivity` - Retrieves all directory role memberships with last login information for users.

 ### Automatically collect everything you want
 - `Get-AllEvidence` - Collect all (almost) available evidence types automatically